SchoolOfCode/ai-tools-audit-the-goldblums/README.md

 - offers boilerplate code for various web development scenarios, particularly for React and Next.js projects.

  • How can it improve current processes?
-- simple text prompts generate code so you do not need to give the LLM prewritten code to generate a response.
+- simple text prompts generate code so you do not need to give the LLM prewritten code to generate a response saving time.
-- currently TechForge struggles with setting up its JavaScript systems quickly and this will save time as it will be able to create common components, file structures and the like with a lot of time saved.
+- currently TechForge struggles with issues with the code structure and v0's boilerplate system will save time as it will be able to create common components, file structures etc.
-- Automates code suggestions and refactoring during development, enhancing code quality and consistency.
+- Automates code suggestions and refactoring during development, enhancing code quality and consistency reducing errors caused by syntax.
+This acts as an added buffer to any pre-existing linting and formatiing support, meaning code with errors is being pushed further onto the pipeline lss often.

-B. Risk
- - There is a risk of faulty code or the software developer not understanding the code being suggested but using it regardless which can be a security risk.

-Example Questions to Answer:
  • What are the potential downsides?

 - Single File Focus: Code is generated one file at a time which can be a slow process for a large app.
 - multiple files cannot be created in a single prompt so prompts have to be repeated which costs time.
 - No Direct File System Interaction: it can't directly create or modify files on your system.